SDWebImage/SDWebImage/Docs/ManualInstallation.md

 git submodule add https://github.com/SDWebImage/SDWebImage.git
 ```

+Note: If your project don't using Git Submodule, just copy the entire repo of SDWebImage to that Vendor folder, and you can add to your own Version Control tools.

+However, using Git Submodule can make it easy to upgrade framework version and reduce Git repo size.

 #### Add `SDWebImage.xcodeproj` into your Workspace/Project

 Just drag the `SDWebImage.xcodeproj` you cloned, into your Xcode Workspace/Project 's Project Navigator.